Szybet/InkWatchy/README.md

 <details>
 <summary>Demo</summary>

-<sub>This 3> minute demo was heavily compressed, so it looks like it looks.
+<sub>This demo was heavily compressed, so it looks like it looks.
 The speed is also messed up because of missing frames</sub>
 <p align="center">

 https://github.com/user-attachments/assets/91d169da-298a-425a-859c-2c9bc7fb6cf7